Skip to main content

 To retrieve tasks from the backend, make a GET request to the /tasks/ endpoint.
 Get the code from HERE

-To show you understands this article do this part yourself. in the folder
+To show you understand this article, do this part yourself. in the folder

 Common Challenges in Frontend-Backend Integration